 Di Valerio will assume the new role after Davis, 55, retires on March 31, Bellevue, Washington-based Coinstar said yesterday in a statement.
 Galen Smith, senior vice president of finance at Redbox, will succeed Di Valerio as CFO.

-The changes come as Redbox and partner Verizon Communications Inc. (VZ) prepare for the commercial debut of Redbox Instant, a service that combines access to Redbox DVD rentals with the ability to stream movies online.
+The changes come as Redbox and partner Verizon Communications Inc. (VZ:US) prepare for the commercial debut of Redbox Instant, a service that combines access to Redbox DVD rentals with the ability to stream movies online.
 Coinstar also is rolling out Rubi, a line of gourmet coffee vending machines.
 While Davis’s retirement was a surprise, the company’s strategy is unlikely to change, said Eric Wold, an analyst at B. Riley Caris in San Francisco, who recommends buying the shares.

 “It’s somewhat of a disappointment in terms of how strong Paul Davis was in positioning the company for growth going forward with new businesses,” Wold said.
 “I don’t expect any major changes in their trajectory.
 They all agreed on the direction the company was taking.”

 Redbox Instant, now in a public beta test, is scheduled to start in the first quarter.

 Davis decided to retire after completing several key deals, including the partnership with Verizon and the sale of underperforming businesses such as one that sold prepaid cards for mobile phones, Marci Maule, a company spokeswoman, said in an e-mail.

 Coinstar also expanded last year into the sale of tickets to concerts and sporting events.